 One death was reported in the arsa-cel treated pre-symptomatic EJ-MLD group within the 35 patients analyzed by the manufacturer.
-The patient died of ischemic cerebral infarction 415 days after treatment while the other two early symptomatic EJ-MLD patients died at eight and 15 months after treatment and they experienced rapid disease progression.
-In contrast, 18 (69%) LI MLD and 3 (10%) EJ MLD patients from the natural history cohort died at a median of five and six years, respectively, following age of disease onset.17
+The patient died of ischemic cerebral infarction 415 days after treatment.
+Two early symptomatic EJ-MLD patients experienced rapid disease progression and died at eight and 15 months after treatment after their families declined G-tube placement.